Warabi-shuku: History

 Warabi was originally built up as a castle town during the Muromachi period for the Shibukawa clan.
 Under the Tokugawa shogunate of the Edo period, Warabi-shuku became a post town on the Nakasendō from 1612.

 Per an 1843 guidebook issued by the Inspector of Highways (道中奉行, Dōchu-būgyō), the town stretched for about 1.1 kilometers along the highway, with a population of 2223 (1138 men, 1085 women) in 430 houses, and boasted two honjin, one waki-honjin, one tonya and 23 hatago.
 Until the late Edo period, Warabi-shuku was infamous for its aggressive meshimori onna and numerous chaya.

 Warabi-shuku was approximately 4 ri, 28-chō (18.8 kilometers) from the starting point of the Nakasendō at Nihonbashi, which was the approximate distance the average traveler could walk in half a day.
 However, the station was separated from neighboring Itabashi-shuku by the Arakawa River.
 The river formed an outer line of defense for Edo, and therefore the Tokugawa shogunate forbid the erection of any bridges as a defensive measure.

 The modern city of Warabi has preserved the gate and part of one of the honjin as a museum.

 Warabi-shuku in The Sixty-nine Stations of the Kiso Kaidō

-Keisai Eisen's ukiyo-e print of Warabi-shuku dates from 1835–1838, and depicts the ferry crossing the Arakawa River at dusk.
+Keisai Eisen's ukiyo-e print of Warabi-shuku dates from 1835 to 1838, and depicts the ferry crossing the Arakawa River at dusk.
 On the small boat are a pair of itinerant blind women musicians with shamisen, a man and his horse, and a porter sitting smoking in the bow.
 The boatman propels the boat with a rear oar, while on the far bank more travelled await the arrival of the ferry.